 - Carioca: Crispy, chewy fried balls made with cassava or glutinous rice flour, coated with a sweet caramel glaze.

-- Ginataang Bilo-Bilo: A warm dessert consisting of sticky rice balls, various fruits (like jackfruit and saba bananas), and tubers (like ube and cassava) cooked in sweetened coconut milk.
+- Ginataang Bilo-Bilo: A warm dessert with sticky rice balls, various fruits (like jackfruit and saba bananas), and tubers (like ube and cassava) cooked in sweetened coconut milk.

 More about cassava cake